laurencobbs/laurencobbs/README.md

 :art: I designed this theme myself with Miami inspired colors.

-➡️ Type in the word "Treux" in your VS Code extensions tab or install it here, https://marketplace.visualstudio.com/items?itemName=treuxdesign.treux-vibes
+:arrow_right: Type in the word "Treux" in your VS Code extensions tab or install it here, https://marketplace.visualstudio.com/items?itemName=treuxdesign.treux-vibes

 :gem: Font Suggestions: JetBrains Mono or Fira Code